Want to build your own code review process for your future project?

 Read more about these in “Best practices for code review”.

-Software development teams derive many benefits when conduct code reviews, e.g.:
+Software development teams derive many benefits when conducting code reviews, e.g.:

 - A code review process can identify bugs earlier in SDLC, and that saves a significant amount of time and money for businesses.
 You can read more about this benefit in “Code review: how to convince a skeptic”.